vdecree/Webpack-Toolbelt/README.md

 2. `npm run production` - This compiles minified code to a `dist` directory.
 3. `npm run start` - This serves the code in a dev server and uses hot reloading.
 No code gets compiled as it's all done in memory.
 Once you are ready to compile use `dev` or `production`.

+### SCSS

+At the moment I compile all my sass from the `src/scss` folder into a css file within the `dist` directory.
+I also import (via npm) susy, breakpoint and modularscale.

 ### To-do

 - Add autoprefixr